PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 1. To open a Test submission, click the *Submissions* tab within the Test and select an attempt from the list.
 For other methods to access submissions, see our [guide to open Ultra Assignment submissions](../ultra/assignment-marking.md#1-open-a-submission).
 </br>![](images/test-marking-open-submission.png)
+2. If a Due Date was set, the correct attempt to mark may not be the default attempt presented for marking.
+You will need to check which attempt to mark if there are late submissions.
+See our [Assignment marking guide](../ultra/assignment-marking.md#2-late-submissions-check-for-previous-submissions) for details.
-2. Marking methods:
+3. Marking methods:
     - **Anonymous: mark by student**.
 If anonymous marking is on, Essay type questions must be marked within the full attempt.
-Question order will differ between attempts if randomisation was used.
+If randomisation was used, question order will differ between attempts.
     </br>![One attempt highlighted in left panel attempt list, with essay question and other questions from that attempt.](images/test-marking-by-student.png)
     - **Non-anonymous: mark by question**.
 Click the **Questions** tab above the student list to group all the responses for each question.
 The question text is shown above the responses.
     </br>![One question highlighted in left panel question list, with collated answers for the same essay question from all students](images/test-marking-by-question.png)
-3. Review each essay question response.
+4. Review each essay question response.
 If an *example correct response* has been provided, click the chevron icon in the bottom right to show/hide it.
 Enter a score in the *mark pill* in the top right.
 ![Essay question and student response with example answer text and mark entered](images/test-marking-essay-question.png)
-4. Once each essay question in an attempt has been marked, the final score is updated in the overall mark pill (on Student view).
+5. Once each essay question in an attempt has been marked, the final score is updated in the overall mark pill (on Student view).
 </br>![Attempt mark shown at top of specific attempt and for each student in left panel attempt list](images/test-marking-scores.png)
-5. When marking is complete, click *Post all marks* on the Test submissions tab (if anonymously marked, this will also **de-anonymise results**).
+6. When marking is complete, click *Post all marks* on the Test submissions tab (if anonymously marked, this will also **de-anonymise results**).
-6. When ready to release marks, make the Test (and site, if needed) visible to students.
+7. When ready to release marks, make the Test (and site, if needed) visible to students.

 ### Student view: results